 Bipolar disorder: Bipolar disorder involves extreme changes in moods, from feelings that you are very happy and have lots of energy to feeling very lethargic, despairing and overwhelmingly worthless.

 Postnatal depression: Post-natal depression usually begins shortly after giving birth, which can leave new mothers feeling overwhelmed, anxious, and struggling to sleep or to manage daily activities.

 What are the treatments for depression?

-Cognitive behavioral therapy (CBT) is one form of therapy which has been shown in research studies to help with depression symptoms by helping individuals to identify how their thinking patterns and behaviors are affecting their depression and developing ways to change them.
+Cognitive behavioural therapy (CBT) is one form of therapy which has been shown in research studies to help with depression symptoms by helping individuals to identify how their thinking patterns and behaviours are affecting their depression and developing ways to change them.

 Counselling and psychotherapy can help you to understand how your past experiences are affecting how you feel and act in your daily life now by exploring your feelings with a trained therapist.
 In this way, you can find new ways of understanding your emotions and overcoming your symptoms.

 Antidepressants may be prescribed by your GP or psychiatrist depending on your symptoms, sometimes in addition to therapy.